brianlab0/n8n-YouTube-Comment-Bot/README.md

 ### Test Workflow 2

-1. Have a friend (or alternate account) comment "我訂閱了" on your video
+1. Have a friend (or alternate account) comment "I subscribed" (or "我訂閱了") on your video
 2. Manually trigger Workflow 2 or wait 3 minutes
 3. Expected:
    - YouTube reply appears under the friend's comment